Loss of bone supporting the teeth is the main result of periodontal disease, which is also called gum disease.

 When you have gum recession or thin tissue, sometimes it is necessary to graft tissue over the particular area to support the teeth and prevent further dental bone loss or tooth loss.
 Often times the tissue is taken from the roof of your mouth, and grafted to the particular area it is needed, often the lower anterior region.

-Think of drilling a screw into BONE!
+Think of drilling a screw into BONE.
 Then attaching a TOOTH to that screw.
-Simple.
-Excellent, excellent, excellent; but NOT ALL patients are good candidates!!
-Unfortunately…
+Simple, and usually the first choice to replace missing teeth; but NOT ALL patients are good candidates.

-Implants are only as strong as the neighboring teeth.
+Implants are very strong, but are best when the surrounding teeth are also very stable.
 For example, if you have severe periodontal disease, implants may not be your best option.
 Also, you do need a sufficient amount of bone to support the implant.
 Sometimes additional surgeries need to be done prior to the implant being placed.

 Surgery done to expose more tooth.
 Say your tooth BREAKS OFF at the GUMLINE...